ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 ### Autodiscover

-Autodiscover is a mechanism for the configuration of a user’s email client with minimal user input.
+Autodiscover is a mechanism for the configuration of a user's email client with minimal user input.
 The required input from the user is their email address and password.

 Autodiscover for a cloud environment varies from the process utilised when on-premises Exchange is leveraged.
 With a cloud environment, an Autodiscover Endpoint representing the domain is not available.
 Instead, DNS redirection and Hypertext Transfer Protocol Secure (HTTPS) redirection is leveraged to direct the Autodiscover client to a trusted Autodiscover Endpoint.
 The high-level process is: